siyangsun/courtyard/content/low rank approximation of an orchestra.md

 ---
-title: "Low rank approximation of an orchestra"
+title: Low rank approximation of an orchestra
-tags:
+tags: []
-- room
 ---

 Different sizes of music groups can be imagined as a [[low rank approximation]] of a full sound.